Georgian language: Morphology

 Georgian is an agglutinative language.
-There are certain prefixes and suffixes that are joined together in order to build a verb.
-In some cases, there can be up to eight different morphemes in one verb at the same time.
-An example is ageshenebinat ("you (pl.) should have built (it)").
+Certain prefixes and suffixes can be joined in order to build a verb.
+In some cases, one verb can have up to eight different morphemes in it at the same time.
+An example is ageshenebinat ('you [all] should've built [it]').
 The verb can be broken down to parts: a-g-e-shen-eb-in-a-t.
 Each morpheme here contributes to the meaning of the verb tense or the person who has performed the verb.
 The verb conjugation also exhibits polypersonalism; a verb may potentially include morphemes representing both the subject and the object.

 Morphophonology

 In Georgian morphophonology, syncope is a common phenomenon.
 When a suffix (especially the plural suffix -eb-) is attached to a word that has either of the vowels a or e in the last syllable, this vowel is, in most words, lost.
-For example, megobari means "friend".
-To say "friends", one says megobrebi (megobØrebi), with the loss of a in the last syllable of the word stem.
+For example, megobari means 'friend'; megobrebi (megobØrebi) means 'friends', with the loss of a in the last syllable of the word stem.